 ✔Helpful tips

-- The classic maple syrup with a cube of butter
+- The classic - Maple syrup and a dollop of butter for that timeless flavor.

 ❄Storing suggestions